Introduction to Version control systems

 Each commit has a unique identifier (revision) |

-Regardless of the version control system chosen, the basic concepts remain common:
+Regardless of the chosen version control system, the basic concepts remain common:

 -

-Repository is a central repository for managing and tracking changes to files;
+Repository — a central repository for managing and tracking changes in files;

 -

-Commit is a completed and saved change to a local repository on a particular branch.
-Commits serve as restore points to which you can revert (roll back changes) if necessary;
+Commit is a completed and saved change to the local repository in a particular branch.
+Commits serve as restore points to which you can return (roll back changes) if necessary;

 -

-A branch is an independent sequence of commits that forms a parallel version of the repository, allowing you to work in parallel from the main repository (branching).
+Branch — an independent sequence of commits forming a parallel version of the repository, allowing you to work in parallel from the main repository (branching).

-Branches are used to implement the key features of version control systems - branching and merging:
+With the help of branches, key features of version control systems are implemented — branching and merging:

 -

-Branching allows you to create independent development lines where everyone can work on their own task without affecting the main branch.
-This provides change isolation and parallel development with the ability to merge changes later.
+Branching allows you to create independent development lines where everyone can work on their task without being influenced by the main branch.
+This provides isolation of changes and parallel development with the possibility of subsequent merging of changes.

 -

 Merge allows you to integrate changes into the main branch (repository) of the project.
-Merging preserves the integrity of the project by combining different branches into a single entity.
-This provides the ability to compare and review changes, as well as revert to previous versions.
+Merging allows you to maintain the integrity of the project by combining different branches into a single whole.
+This provides the ability to compare and view changes, as well as return to previous versions.

 Why does Engee use the Git version control system?

-Engee uses Git, the most popular version control system under the GNU General Public License version 2.0.
-Git works with any file, but you may need external tools to merge or view changes correctly (see official Git site for more information).
+Engee uses Git, the most popular version control system distributed under the free GNU General Public License version 2.0.
+Git works with any files, but external tools may be required to merge or view changes correctly (for more information, see official Git website).

 Engee uses Git because of the following advantages: